 An agency must provide the client with the agency's Notice of Privacy Practices on the first date of service delivery as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Obtain a signed copy of the patient acknowledgement of Notice of Privacy Statement (HIPAA form).
-Provide the client with a copy of the signed statement.
+They should obtain a signed copy of the patient acknowledgement of Notice of Privacy Statement (HIPAA form) and provide the client with a copy of the signed statement.